About this Update:

 6. Why do you continue to support research at all?

 The Coca-Cola Company is long-time supporter of education and we believe it is imperative to support the work of universities in ongoing scientific inquiry related to our beverages, ingredients and people’s health.
 However, we are evolving our approach to funding well-being scientific research and partnerships.
-In early 2016, we began to implement a set of new guiding principles that define how our Company will provide financial support of well-being scientific research and partnerships.
-Please click here for more information.
+In early 2016, we began to implement a set of new guiding principles to better define how our Company will provide financial support of well-being scientific research and partnerships.
+Under these new guidelines the Company will not provide, either directly or through a third party (such as a trade association), all of the funding for well-being scientific research.
+We will instead provide financial support for such research only if a non-Coca-Cola entity funds at least 50% of the cost.

 General Questions about Transparency